nerdo/js-routing/README.md

 @nerdo/routing navigates via the [History API interface](https://developer.mozilla.org/en-US/docs/Web/API/History), but it does not presume that it will run in the a browser.
 Routing can be configured with whatever scheme one dreams up.

 To set up custom writing, call `makeRouting(...)` and pass it an object with the properties:
-* `navigator`: an object that _implements_ the [History API interface](https://developer.mozilla.org/en-US/docs/Web/API/History).
+* `navigator` - an object that implements the [History API interface](https://developer.mozilla.org/en-US/docs/Web/API/History).
-* `getSelectedRoute(...)`: a function that takes a navigator state and route definitions as arguments.
+* `getSelectedRoute(navigatorState, routes)` - a function that takes a navigator state and route definitions as arguments.
 It should return the definition that matches the navigator state or null if no match was found.

 ```js
 // routing.js